center>ON THIS PAGE

 This toy dog breed is very dainty and elegant in its appearance.
 The curly coat is most often seen in the "lion clip" which originated to facilitate swimming and subsequently became the most popular look.
 Another interesting fact is that the Toy Poodle dog has webbed feet - a physical characteristic that no doubt contributes to its natural swimming ability.

-Toy Poodle Physical Stats
+Toy Poodle Appearance

 Height: Less than 10 inches.